28, February 2026 LAGOS, NIGERIA

 About the event

-The Citizen Townhall is Zikoko Citizen’s flagship event, organized in partnership with Luminate.
+The Citizen Townhall is Zikoko Citizen’s flagship event, organized in partnership with Luminate and Open Society Foundation.
 It serves as a platform to bring together stakeholders to discuss the pivotal role of young people in democracy and development.

 This gathering will convene key stakeholders from the development and media sectors, young change-makers, policymakers, thought leaders, and journalists to foster actionable conversations and strategies for inclusive youth participation in governance.